 - Selection of 20th-century art

-- A journey through various genres and trends
+- A journey across genres and trends

 - The Belvedere is a dynamic museum, so the actual works on display may vary